Apple Boxes

 Sleeping (Position 1), Sitting/On It’s Side (Position 2), Standing (Position 3)

-Cameraman sitting comfortably on Apple Box Topper™ cushion during a film shoot, enhancing on-set seating with style and comfort.
+Camera operator sitting on an Apple Box Topper™ cushion during a film shoot, enhancing comfort while working.

 Person showcasing Matthews studio equipment in a garden setting with various sizes of wooden boxes on a table.